You know those moments of clarity, when you realize something, and suddenly all the details add up and it all just makes sense?

 Minimal-rustic design for a bedroom at La Granja, Ibiza.

 Minimal-rustic design for a bedroom at Papaya Playa Project, Tulum.

-Gem&Bolt: An arty mezcal brand infused with the aphrodisiac herb Damiana, so good I’ve dedicated an entire post to it last year.
-The founders Adrinadrina and Elliot Coon are artists and alchemists who manifest their creative life philosophy into the liquor’s crafty aesthetic and altar-like installations.
+An arty mezcal brand infused with the aphrodisiac herb Damiana.
+It’s so good I’ve dedicated an entire post to it last year.
+The founders Adrinadrina and Elliot Coon are artists and alchemists with a bootleg swagger.
+They manifest their creative life philosophy into the liquor’s crafty aesthetic and altar-like installations.
 Gem&Bolt are regulars of the Tulum and Ibiza Seasons.
-You can buy or taste this delicious mezcal at Be Tulum, Nomade, Gitano in Tulum and at the Woo Moon party, La Granja and Mezcaleria in Ibiza.
+You can buy or taste this delicious mezcal at Be Tulum, Nomade, Gitano in Tulum and at the Woo Moon party, La Granja and La Mezcaleria in Ibiza.

 Gem&Bolt altar-like presentation.